Check out our Papaya Seed Page for

 Trees are hardy to about 18-25F.
 Grows well in zones 6-10.

 The fruit grows in abundance from June to August.
-The berries ripen over an extended period of time, providing a delicous snack all summer.
+The berries ripen over an extended period of time, providing a delicious snack all summer.

 These tress grow quickly, and in few short years uou can pick baskets full of large, black mulberries so sweet there’s no need for sugar, and mulberry lovers know this fruit is to be prized because its intense flavor is like no other.
 A lovely specimen tree whose fruit will keep you in jam and wine all winter long.
 Berries also freeze very well.
 One of the few trees that actually prefers heavy soil to achieve its lifespan of a hundred years or more.